Sunday, August 7, 2016

 Trivia: After filming was completed, Kara Hayward got to keep the kitten owned in the film by her character Suzy

-Despite the fact they were comedies, Wes Anderson’s earlier films centered on sad characters dealing with a variety of issues, including family discord (The Royal Tenenbaums), fading glory (The Life Aquatic with Steve Zissou), and the death of a parent (The Darjeeling Limited).
+Though they were comedies, Wes Anderson’s early films centered on sad characters dealing with a variety of issues, including family discord (The Royal Tenenbaums), fading glory (The Life Aquatic with Steve Zissou), and the death of a parent (The Darjeeling Limited).
 These movies made us laugh, even if the characters within weren’t themselves in a laughing mood.

-Taking place in a world much like the ones created for those earlier films - and with a style that is also reminiscent of them - Anderson manages to inject a glimmer of hope in his 2012 effort Moonrise Kingdom thanks primarily to its focus on young love, following two characters every bit as wounded as some of the director's previous ones, but who have found happiness in each other’s company.
+Set in a world much like the ones created for those earlier films - and with a style that is reminiscent of them - Anderson injects a glimmer of hope in his 2012 effort Moonrise Kingdom by focusing on young love, and featuring two individuals every bit as wounded as many of the director's previous characters, but who have found solace in each other’s company.

 The year is 1965, and all hell has broken loose on the normally peaceful island of New Penzance.
 Suzy (Kara Hayward), the 12-year-old daughter of attorneys Mr. and Mrs. Bishop (Bill Murray and Frances McDormand), has run away from home.

-As the hours wear on, Sam and Suzy continue to elude capture, and with a major storm on its way, the search party has no alternative but to double its efforts.
-Will they find the star-crossed youngsters, or will true love win out in the end?
+As the hours drag on, Sam and Suzy continue to elude capture, and with a major storm on the way, the search party has no alternative but to double its efforts.
+Will they rein in the star-crossed youngsters, or will true love win out in the end?

-Edward Norton’s Khaki Scout Master begins strong enough, but quickly loses confidence when Sam resigns from the troop and runs away (later on, the Scout Master will suffer an even greater loss, one that threatens his career with the Khaki scouts).
+Edward Norton’s Khaki Scout Master begins strong enough, but quickly loses confidence when Sam resigns from the troop and runs away.
+Later, the Scout Master will suffer an even greater loss, one that threatens his career with the Khaki scouts.

-Every actor successfully conveys the deep sorrow that plagues their character, garnering our sympathy even while we’re giggling at their antics.
+Each actor successfully conveys the deep sorrow that plagues their character, garnering our sympathy even as we’re giggling at their antics.

 Yet it’s Sam and Suzy who are the saddest of them all.
 Suzy not only knows of her mother’s infidelity, but at one point also finds a pamphlet on top of the family refrigerator titled “Coping with the Very Troubled Child”, which her parents obtained in an effort to understand their daughter.

-The location also plays an important role in the story (the movie was shot in Rhode Island), and as an isle is symbolic of its character’s feelings of isolation.
-Another successful aspect of Moonrise Kingdom is Bob Balaban, who acts as host and narrator, filling us in on matters outside the story (the history of New Penzance, the upcoming storm, etc).
+The location of Penzance also plays an important role in the story (the movie was shot in Rhode Island), and, as an isle, is symbolic of its character’s feelings of isolation.
+Also entertaining throughout Moonrise Kingdom is Bob Balaban, who acts as the film's host and narrator, filling us in on matters outside the story (the history of New Penzance, the upcoming storm, etc).
 All of these elements, plus the amazing score by Alexandre Desplat, work in unison to create a “Wes Anderson world”, a place situated outside of everyday reality, but only just.

-And it’s Sam and Suzy who make it seem like a nice place to be.
+And it’s Sam and Suzy who make it feel like a nice place to visit.

 1 comment: